Invitation to Otago film makers

-Entries are open to anyone living in, or with a strong connection to, the Otago region and can be anything from fully finished scripts to one-page outlines – or works in between.
-The scripts themselves must be strong, original stories that are visually interesting and have an ideal length of 10 to 15 minutes.
+Entries are open to anyone living in, or with a strong connection to the Otago region and can be anything from fully finished scripts to one-page outlines – or anything that conveys a clear understanding of the writer’s vision.
+The entries themselves must be strong, original dramas that are visually interesting and could make films of about 10 to 15 minutes.
+SFO does not currently fund documentaries.

 For any further information about Short Film Otago please contact Al Baddock 021 588 545.